aiidateam/aiida-atomistic/docs/source/user_guide/structuredata/structuredata.md

 In [21]: StructureData.properties. + tab
 ```

-this will provide the tab completion for all supported/available properties, each of them initialized as *None/empty* in the class.
+this will provide the tab completion for all supported/available properties, each of them initialized to have the `value` attribute equal to `None`.
+However, other attributes like `units` will be provided.
+(TOBE DISCUSSED: ...these non-system dependent attributes are not stored in the database: they will be always defined as class attributes, as they are defined once for all)

 ### List of stored properties

-Stored properties of a `StructureData` node can be accessed singularly via tab completion, as seen in the previous subsection, or can be also obtained invoking the `get_defined_properties` method.
+Stored properties of a `StructureData` node can be accessed singularly via the corresponding attribute, as seen in the previous subsection.
+It is possible to have a list of all the stored properties via the `get_defined_properties` method.

 ```python
 In [22]: structure.get_defined_properties()